 Almost all the places I have tried and read do not serve rice-rolls with duck.
 Rice rolls with liver are rare too unless you go to rice roll specialists, but now other places are beginning to serve more variety due to competition that more dim sum places are opening.

 This place is nice and simple specialising in rice rolls.

 The menu offers a simple choice of: congee, rice rolls, white carrot cake and steamed rices.

 For rice rolls there are eight different types at $15 per order.

+The congee reminded me of the congee I had at North point, however the one at NP had more ingredients such as dried oysters.
+The congee at this place is runnier than the one at North point, it contains only salted pork, dried vegetables and duck gizzard.
 Although the congee wasn’t as strong, the salted pork gave it most of the flavour.
 There were not too many brittle bones in the congee.
 The duck gizzard in the congee was really soft, and the salted pork was a dark rose colour, but the meat was tender and fresh.